 Also, the pharmaceutical business is embracing continuous monitoring as part of clinical trials.
 Real World Evidence (RWE) trials, a new paradigm of trials and testing happening with patients in their real-life environment, pose a great opportunity for remote vital sign monitoring wearables.

-In this webinar we will discuss remote vital sign monitoring through multiple form factors.
+In this webinar on demand we will discuss remote vital sign monitoring through multiple form factors.
 Systems developed at imec that enable remote care options will be discussed and our future technology vision in the healthcare field will be presented.

 Carlos Agell is Program Manager at the Connected Health Solutions department at imec where he oversees the development of projects and sets strategy directions for research topics.